joelyoder/model-manager/README.md

 This is a simple desktop application to download and manage models for local image generation.

 ## TODO
-- Download all model images
-    - Scroll through multiple model images on the model page
-    - See the generation parameters for each image
 - Bulk Features
     - Import models as JSON
     - Export all model data as JSON